Asibul-40/OOP-concepts/OOP fundamental.md

 **Why do we need private variables?**

 We use private access modifier by restricting the access of any unusual access from outside of the class.
 Making the class members private is a good practice in Java for the development purpose.
 We can achieve high level encapsulation ability with the help of **private** access modifier.
 Private members are well encapsulated in class and developers know that these variables can not be easily altered without the appropriate accessibility inside of the code.
 Private members are not meant to be altered with the help of outside programmers.
 The term "data hiding" refers to keep the internal data hidden from other classes rather than changing the values directly from outsiders.

-In short, private variables means 'controlled' access rather than 'no' access.
+**What is the necessity of getter & setter method ?**

+To access the private properties of a class, we need to create some public medium of access.
+And those public medium can be defined as getter and setter methods.
+However let's focus some other usecases of these public methods:

+1. Suppose, we want to add some additional security layer in our authentication system.
+So we have to setup the validation process in the setter method.
+2. If we want to make a variable read-only, then we can only provide the getter method and omit the setter methods.
+3. Debugging can also be helpful by setting up the getter & setter methods.

-**Difference between Abstraction and Encapsulation:**
+**Difference between Abstraction and Encapsulation.**

 The prominent difference between abstraction and encapsulation holds at their own implementation level.
 Abstraction focuses on what must be done and Encapsulation means how it should be done.
 Let's discuss some major differences between these two terms: